Kaitiakitaanga – our commitment

 - We only use natural and organic cleaning products onsite.

-Our commitment also includes creating a sustainable and viable tourism industry that benefits the entire community, through staff up skilling, well being programmes (OGO Bootcamp), exhibiting at the Rotorua Careers Expo and educational workshops with local and domestic schools of all of ages we aim to demonstrate tourism as a prosperous and rewarding career option.
+Our commitment also includes creating a sustainable and viable tourism industry that benefits the entire community, through staff up-skilling, well-being programmes (ZORB crew bootcamps), exhibiting at the Rotorua Careers Expo and educational workshops with local and domestic schools of all ages we aim to demonstrate tourism as a prosperous and rewarding career option.

 The Tiaki Promise